 Master of Design Administration (MDA)

-The Master of Design Administration, or MDA, is a new programme that aims to equip you with the expertise necessary for the successful administration and management of the design process in the procurement of buildings.
+The Master of Design Administration, or MDA, aims to equip you with the expertise necessary for the successful administration and management of the design process in the procurement of buildings.

 How to apply

 For more information on course content, structure, fees and how to apply, please visit our Master of Design Administration course information page.

 News items on the course and the prizes awarded for the 21/22 session are available online.
 News for the staff involved including the new book by Lupton Stellakis, "Understanding Professional Services Contracts" and a piece written for the Royal Institute of British Architects (RIBA), entitled “Selecting the most appropriate building contract for a small domestic project” can be found on LinkedIn.
 See also news articles about the success of our graduates: Elisa Migliorini and Haya Magdy Muhamed.

 Here are the provisional dates for the key full day events for 22/23.
 Note that all on-campus events will be live streamed for those taking the distance learning route.

 Full time (FT) students attend all events, Part Time (PT) attend as shown.